Skip to Main Content

 Solution

-With support in place, the conversation soon moved onto cybersecurity, particularly when it came to BYOD and expanding on Cyber Essentials certification.
+With support in place, the conversation soon moved onto cyber security, particularly when it came to Bring Your Own Device (BYOD) and expanding on Cyber Essentials certification.
 After some initial scoping calls, Phoenix Software proposed Microsoft Intune as the most effective Mobile Device Management (MDM) solution for the university.
 Intune offered centralised device management, ensuring compliance with Cyber Essentials requirements and enabling effective security measures across the network.
 The solution encompassed a proof-of-concept (PoC) phase, workshops, and the subsequent deployment of Intune.

 The PoC phase, conducted in February 2022, involved a series of workshops to assess the university’s requirements and design a high-level solution.
-The workshops covered Modern Windows Management, Microsoft 365 Security Workshop, Information & Protection and an overview of Microsoft Intune.
+The workshops covered Modern Windows Management, Microsoft 365 Security Workshop, Information and Protection and, an overview of Microsoft Intune.

-The workshops were followed by a 35-day engagement with Phoenix Software’s MDM expert to deploy and implement Intune across all devices within the university.
+The workshops were followed by a 35-day engagement with our MDM experts to deploy and implement Intune across all devices within the university.
 Challenges addressed during the implementation included integrating Intune with the university’s existing tools like Jamf & Cisco ISE; and managing compliance for the personal devices used by fractional staff.

 Benefits

-By implementing Microsoft Intune, Phoenix Software provided an effective solution to consolidate device management, enforce compliance, and enhance overall security beyond the standards expected by Cyber Essentials.
-Middlesex University experienced numerous benefits following the implementation of the Intune solution:
+By implementing Microsoft Intune, we provided an effective solution to consolidate device management, enforce compliance, and enhance overall security beyond the standards expected by Cyber Essentials for the university.
+Middlesex University experienced numerous benefits following the implementation of the Intune solution including:

 Cyber Essentials certification: